Facebook Pixel

 left, right = min_val, max_val

-A common mistake is confusing what bisect_left returns.
-In the original solution, bisect_left returns a VALUE (the median), not an index, because we're searching through a range of values with a counting key function.
-Developers might mistakenly try to use the return value as an index into the matrix.
+A common mistake is confusing what the binary search returns.
+We're searching through a range of values with a counting function.
+The result is the actual median value, not an index into the matrix.

-When calculating the median position for even-sized matrices (if the problem were extended), using (m * n + 1) // 2 vs (m * n) // 2 can lead to different results.
+When calculating the median position, using (m * n + 1) // 2 vs (m * n) // 2 can lead to different results.
 The current formula works for odd-sized matrices but would need adjustment for even sizes.

 median_position = (m * n + 1) // 2